mickdupreez/mr_ripper/README.md

 # ![](https://i.imgur.com/4npssPG.jpeg)
 # Description
 ### What the script can do and why you need it.
-This scrip was written for the purpous of simplifying and streamlineing the whole process of digitizeing a DVD collection, with all the steps involved it can be time consumeing and repetative

-instead of opening 2 - 3 diffrent programs all with diffrent settings and configuration each time you insert a new dvd, run this script it will simplify the process by implementing the following automations.
+This script automates the process of digitizing a DVD collection.
+It simplifies the process by performing the following tasks automatically:

-- Automatically RIP your DVDs to a directory on your PC with 0 input buttons or settings.
+- Ripping the DVD to a directory on your PC with no input required from you
-- Automatically Transcode the file if it is over a certain size "20GB" default.
+- Transcoding the file if it is over a default size of 20GB
-- Automatically gets the correct Movie title and Poster art work.
+- Retrieving the correct movie title and poster artwork
-- Automatically places the movie in a folder with the correct movie name with the poster art.
+- Placing the movie in a folder with the correct movie name and poster artwork
-### The whole idea is
-- Run the script.
-- Insert a DVD into the drive.
-- Insert a new DVD when that one gets ejected
-- Done
+-
-Everything else is done for you.
+To use the script, simply run it and insert a DVD into the drive.
+When the DVD is ejected, insert a new one and the process will repeat until all DVDs have been digitized.
+The script streamlines the process by eliminating the need to open multiple programs and configure different settings each time a new DVD is inserted.

 # Getting started.
 ## Steps that need to be completed before the script will run on your PC